The Legend of Zelda CM

 Image: Nintendo

-Scha Dara Parr is a trio of musicians that includes Bose, Shinco, and Ani.
-They've released a bunch of records over the years, with Game Boys being among the more famous of their tracks.
-The song was written as a tribute to the Super Famicom and Game Boy generation, and even includes a snippet of Koji Kondo's iconic Super Mario Bros. theme.
+Scha Dara Parr is a trio of musicians, which includes Bose, Shinco, and Ani.
+They've released a bunch of records over the years, with 'Game Boys' being one of their most successful tracks.
+The song was written as a tribute to Nintendo, the Super Famicom, and the Game Boy generation of gaming, and even features a short sample from Koji Kondo's iconic Super Mario Bros. theme during the roughly four-minute recording.
+It's unsurprising, then, that Nintendo would eventually come to enlist the group to help promote one of its upcoming games.

 As Bose told Weekly Playboy:

 "We didn't have the Internet back then, so when we got stuck, we just had to go through trial and error.
 My friends and I would call each other even in the middle of the night to exchange information.
 When I couldn't solve a puzzle that required the use of a hookshot, my friend showed me how to solve it at the club, and I quickly turned around and went home to resume playing Zelda, leaving the club behind.
-Those are good memories."
+Those are [some] good memories."

-After years of wondering about this particular rap, it's great to finally have some context behind why it exists.
-It's also started us down the rabbit hole of checking out more of Scha Dara Parr's work, including this 1993 collaboration with De La Soul on "Long Island Wildin" and their work with Ad-Rock from the Beasties Boys on the track 'Where Ya At?'
+It has also started us down the rabbit hole of checking out more of Scha Dara Parr's work, including their 1993 collaboration with De La Soul on "Long Island Wildin" and their work with Ad-Rock from the Beasties Boys on the track 'Where Ya At?'
 You can listen to the original song 'Game Boys' and watch its video-game-inspired music video below: